 My language machine has rusted

-elements and black mould. shut up
+elements and black mould.
+Shut up

-the screen and see no more toxic
+the screen and have no more toxic

-dosage, ignore the buzzing flies
+doses, ignore the buzzing flies

 on various empty ice creams.